CodeWolfHound/CodeWolfHound/README.md

 **`Software Engineer`**

 ## Skills
-- **Languages**: 𐃗# , 🐍 Python , 💧 Deluge , JavaScript , HTML , CSS
+- **Languages**: 𐃗# , 💧 Deluge , 🐍 Python , JavaScript , HTML , CSS
 - **Studying**: C++
-- **Tools**: Unity , Unreal Engine , REST API's , Zoho Creator , Windows Presentation Foundation (WPF).
+- **Experience in**: CRM Automation, REST API's , SaaS App Development , REST API's , Unity Game Engine, Windows Presentation Foundation (WPF).
 ## Bio
-I’m a self-taught programmer with 2 years of experience, building on a 5-year background in IT.
-Currently, I work as a Software Engineer on the Creator Team at Zoho.
+Self-taught programmer with 2 years of experience, from a 5-year background in IT.
+Currently, I work as a Software Solutions Engineer on the Creator team at Zoho.
-I enjoy playing video games, learning technologies, and solving automation problems.
-I'm currently learning game development to find a position in the game industry.
+Versatile in learning new programming languages and experienced in debuging programming automation.

 # Game Projects
 **`Game Projects`** https://clumsybonesstudio.itch.io/